 - An MBaaS platform for developing your mobile app.

-- You can easily scale your web app when you use a PaaS, as I have explained in “10 top PaaS providers for 2020”.
+- You can easily scale your web app when you use a PaaS, as I have explained in “10 top PaaS providers”.

 - PaaS platforms offer excellent DevOps tools, moreover, they make it easier to integrate APIs.

 - You can easily add database resources to your web app.

 Sign-up with AWS Elastic Beanstalk, a popular PaaS platform.

 MBaaS platforms manage the cloud infrastructure and persistent storage, therefore, you don’t need to undertake the time-consuming tasks of building and managing the mobile backend.
 They also offer the following advantages:

 - You can easily implement features like security, user management, and “push notifications” when using an MBaaS platform.

 - MBaaS platforms make it easy to scale your mobile app, as I have elaborated in “How to choose the best Mobile Backend as a Service (MBaaS)?”.